phatograph/blog/_posts/2019-02-06-rails-oauth-with-twitter.markdown

 end
 {% endhighlight%}

-Now that we have a Consumer, we can make a request to get an OAuth token.
+Now that we have a Consumer, we can use it to make a request to get an OAuth token.

-### 2. Request for an OAuth token
+### 2. Getting a request token

+At this point, dont' forget to add the URL to your Twitter app's Callback URL.

-To get an OAuth token, you'll need to create a Request token using `consumer.get_request_token`.
+To get a request token, you'll to make a request using `consumer.get_request_token`.
 You'll also need to supply a callback URL within an object containing `:oauth_callback` as well.

-At this point, dont' forget to add the URL to your Twitter app's Callback URL.

 {% highlight ruby %}
 class ApiController < ApplicationController